 \section{Abstract}

 Collisional Brownian engines have recently gained attention as alternatives to conventional nanoscale engines.
 However, a comprehensive optimization of their performance, which could serve as a benchmark for future engine designs, is still lacking.
-In this work, we address this gap by deriving and analyzing the optimal driving protocol for a collisional Brownian engine.
-By maximizing the average output work, we show that the optimal protocol consists of linear force segments separated by impulsive delta-like kicks that instantaneously reverse the particle’s velocity.
+In this work, \GF{we build upon this} by deriving and analyzing the optimal control strategy for a collisional Brownian engine.
+By maximizing the average output work, we show that the optimal strategy consists of linear force segments separated by impulsive delta-like kicks that instantaneously reverse the particle’s velocity.
 This structure enforces constant velocity within each stroke, enabling fully analytical expressions for optimal output power, efficiency, and entropy production.
-We demonstrate that the optimal protocol significantly outperforms standard strategies (such as constant, linear, or periodic drivings) achieving higher performance while keeping entropy production under control.
-Remarkably, when evaluated using realistic experimental parameters, the efficiency approaches near-unity at the power optimum, with entropy production remaining well controlled, a striking feature of the optimal protocol.
-To analyze a more realistic scenario, we examine the impact of smoothing the delta-like forces by introducing a finite duration and find that, although this reduces efficiency and increases entropy production, the optimal protocol still delivers high power output in a robust manner.
-Altogether, our results provide a theoretical benchmark for finite-time thermodynamic optimization of Brownian engines under time-periodic drivings.
+We demonstrate that the optimal strategy significantly outperforms standard ones (such as constant, linear, or periodic drivings), achieving higher performance while keeping entropy production under control.
+Remarkably, when evaluated using realistic experimental parameters, the efficiency approaches near unity at the power optimum, with entropy production remaining well controlled.
+To analyze a more realistic scenario, we examine the impact of smoothing the delta-like forces by introducing a finite duration and find that, although this reduces efficiency and increases entropy production, the optimal strategy still delivers high power output in a robust manner.